 Shooting Drone Photography

-HDR or High Dynamic Range photography is the action of fusing together different exposure values.
+HDR or High Dynamic Range photography is the action of fusing different exposure values.
 This allows your final image to show details in the shadows and highlights.

-If you ever wanted to photograph that perfect sunset, you will find the brightness of the sky darkens the landscape.
+If you ever wanted to photograph that perfect sunset, you will find the sky’s brightness darkens the landscape.
 The sky looks great, but the landscape is missing that dynamic range.
-This method of photographing a subject or scenario means all parts of the scene receive the attention they need.
+This photographing method or scenario means all parts of the scene receive the attention they need.

 Read more here on how to create stunning HDR images from your drone.

 A time-lapse is the method of taking multiple images of a scene or subject and turning it into a video or gif.
 These images are a great way to show movement in an otherwise still image.
 Drones are also suitable for creating time-lapses, but there are a few things you need to pay attention to.

 Read here for the best information on creating time-lapses with your drone photography.